 Employees' Retirement System of the Puerto Rico Electric Power Authority et al v.
 Conduent Inc. et al.: On March 8, 2019, a putative class action lawsuit alleging violations of certain federal securities laws in connection with our statements and alleged omissions regarding our financial guidance and business and operations was filed against us, our former Chief Executive Officer, and our former Chief Financial Officer in the United States District Court for the District of New Jersey.
 The complaint seeks certification of a class of all persons who purchased or otherwise acquired our securities from February 21, 2018 through November 6, 2018, and also seeks unspecified monetary damages, costs, and attorneys' fees.
 We moved to dismiss the class action complaint in its entirety.
 In June 2020, the court denied the motion to dismiss and allowed the claims to proceed.
 The Court granted Class Certification on February 28, 2022.
 Upon the substantial completion of document discovery, the parties agreed to engage in mediation, and the Court administratively terminated the litigation to permit those efforts to proceed.
-We intend to continue to defend the litigation vigorously.
-The Company maintains insurance that may cover any costs arising out of this litigation up to the insurance limits, and subject to meeting certain deductibles and to other terms and conditions thereof.
-The Company is not yet able to determine or predict the ultimate outcome of this proceeding or reasonably provide an estimate or range of estimate of the possible outcome or loss, if any, in excess of currently recorded reserves.
+Without any admission of liability or damages, in the third quarter of 2022, the parties settled this matter following that mediation, and are preparing the necessary documentation for approval by the court, class notice, and the claims administration process.
+The Company maintains insurance that will cover the costs arising out of this litigation and resulting settlement subject to meeting the deductible and other terms and conditions thereof.
+Until the court approves the documentation for the settlement, the Company is not able to determine or predict the ultimate outcome of this proceeding or reasonably provide an estimate or range of estimate of the possible outcome or loss, if any, in excess of currently recorded reserves.

 Skyview Capital LLC and Continuum Global Solutions, LLC v.
 Conduent Business Services, LLC: On February 3, 2020, plaintiffs filed a lawsuit in the Superior Court of New York County, New York.
 The lawsuit relates to the sale of a portion of Conduent Business Service, LLC's (CBS) select standalone customer care call center business to plaintiffs, which sale closed in February 2019.
 Under the terms of the sale agreement, CBS received approximately \$23 million of notes from plaintiffs (Notes).
 The lawsuit alleges various causes of action in connection with the acquisition, including: indemnification for breach of representation and warranty; indemnification for breach of contract and fraud.
 Plaintiffs allege that their obligation to mitigate damages and their contractual right of set-off permits them to withhold and deduct from any amounts that are owed to CBS under the Notes, and plaintiffs seek a judgement that they have no obligation to pay the Notes.
 On August 20, 2020, Conduent filed a counterclaim against Skyview LLC (Skyview) seeking the outstanding balance on the Notes, the amounts owed for the Jamaica deferred closing, and other transition services agreement and late rent payment obligations.
-Conduent denies all of the plaintiffs' allegations, believes that it has strong defenses to all of plaintiffs' claims and it intends to defend the litigation vigorously.
+Conduent denies all of the plaintiffs' allegations, believes that it has strong defenses to all of plaintiffs' claims, and it intends to defend the litigation vigorously.
 The Company is not able to determine or predict the ultimate outcome of this proceeding or reasonably provide an estimate or range of estimate of the possible outcome or loss, if any, in excess of currently recorded reserves.